exlab-code/ghost-cms-amazon-ses-adapter/readme.md

 1. **SES authentication errors**:
-   - Verify your AWS credentials are correct that your IAM user has SES sending permissions
+   - Verify your AWS credentials are correct
+   - Check that your IAM user has SES sending permissions

 2. **"Email address is not verified" errors**:
    - Make sure the sender email is verified in SES